columbus-elst-connection/l-system-workshop/book/src/dependencies.md

 with that.

 In order to facilitate that the code makes use of path dependencies.
-That way we use can easily transition from relying on provided code to relying on your own code.
+That way we can easily transition from relying on provided code to relying on your own code.

 ## Mechanism
 If you take a look at the `Cargo.toml` file you will notice the `[dependencies]`